khinwaiyan/aigendrug-frontend/README.md

 ## Introduction

-Welcome to the **AIGENDRUG** application!
+Welcome to the **AIGENDRUG**!
 This platform is designed to help manage and monitor jobs and experiments related to AI-driven IC-50 prediction.
 This guide will walk you through the setup, navigation, and usage of the application.

 ---